xiix0/scam/README.md

-Q:	How does a hacker fix a function which
+Q:	How does the Polish Constitution differ from the American?
-	doesn't work for all of the elements in its domain?
-A:	He changes the domain.
+A:	Under the Polish Constitution citizens are guaranteed freedom of
+	speech, but under the United States constitution they are guaranteed freedom after speech.
+		-- being told in Poland, 1987